oraclesantamonica/hpc/Lab 300/Lab 3-2.md

 ### **STEP 6: Install OpenFOAM**
 - Connecting all worker nodes <br/>
 Each worker node needs to be able to talk to all the worker nodes.
 SSH communication works but most applications have issues if all the hosts are not in the known host file.
 To disable the known host check for nodes with address in the VCN, you can deactivate with the following commands.
 You may need to modify it slightly if your have different addresses in your subnets.
+Put the following code block in a shell script and run the script.
 ```
 for i in 0 1 2 3
 do